The Economist: Shareholders

 City of Westminster's Smithson Plaza, formerly known as The Economist Building, served as the headquarters of the paper until 2017, on St James's Street.

 Pearson plc held a 50% shareholding via The Financial Times Limited until August 2015.
 At that time, Pearson sold their share in the Economist.
 The Agnelli family's Exor paid £287m to raise their stake from 4.7% to 43.4% while the Economist paid £182m for the balance of 5.04m shares which will be distributed to current shareholders.
 Aside from the Agnelli family, smaller shareholders in the company include Cadbury, Rothschild (21%), Schroder, Layton and other family interests as well as a number of staff and former staff shareholders.

-A board of trustees formally appoints the editor, who cannot be removed without its permission.
+A board of trustees formally appoints the editor, who cannot be removed without its permission, to protect the Economist's editorial independence.
+The current trustees are Virginia Bottomley, Alison Carnwath, Tim Clark and Gus O'Donnell.

 The Economist Newspaper Limited is a wholly owned subsidiary of The Economist Group.
 Sir Evelyn Robert de Rothschild was chairman of the company from 1972 to 1989.
+In March 2026, Canadian businessman Stephen J.R.
+Smith bought a 26.9% stake in The Economist Group formerly held by Lynn Forester de Rothschild.

+Staff

 Although The Economist has a global emphasis and scope, about two-thirds of the 75 staff journalists are based in the London borough of Westminster.
 However, due to half of all subscribers originating in the United States, The Economist has core editorial offices and substantial operations in New York City, Los Angeles, Chicago, and Washington D.C.